CenterForOpenScience/scrapi/README.md

 ```
 ### Settings

-You will need to have a local copy of the settings
+You will need to have a local copy of the settings.
+Copy local-dist.py into your own version of local.py -

 ```
 cp scrapi/settings/local-dist.py scrapi/settings/local.py
 ```

-### Running the scheduler
+### Running the scheduler (optional)

 - from the top-level project directory run: